asynghal/cs131_notes_dev/_chapters/videos/tracking.md

 **Open Research Questions**

 1. How do we deal with this hierarchy (at varying levels of the temporal line)
-  	a.
+    \indent a.
 When do we use action classification versus sentences?
 2. When do we discretize units?
 3. When do we drive by open language?